awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters.md

 # AWS::SSM::MaintenanceWindowTask MaintenanceWindowAutomationParameters<a name="aws-properties-ssm-maintenancewindowtask-maintenancewindowautomationparameters"></a>

-The `MaintenanceWindowAutomationParameters` property type specifies the parameters for an `AUTOMATION` task type for a Maintenance Window task in AWS Systems Manager\.
+The `MaintenanceWindowAutomationParameters` property type specifies the parameters for an `AUTOMATION` task type for a maintenance window task in AWS Systems Manager\.

  `MaintenanceWindowAutomationParameters` is a property of the [TaskInvocationParameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.html) property type\.